MatthewKelly12/Space_Taco/README.md

-Canvas Boilerplate is the go-to solution for quickly creating modern canvas pieces using ES6 and webpack.
+Hipster Taco is the ultimate space shooter meets taco truck game.
+Fly your taco truck through space shooting tacos at hipsters while collecting supplies for your truck.

+HTML5 Canvas and vanilla JavaScript

 ## Getting Started